 shredded Cheddar cheese(ContainsMilk)

 white wine vinegar

-Preheat the oven to 220°C/200°C fan-forced.
-Finely chop the garlic.
+Preheat the oven to 220°C/220°C fan-forced.
+Finely chop the red onion.
+Finely chop the garlic (or use a garlic press).
 Grate the carrot (unpeeled).
-Roughly chop the tomato and baby spinach leaves.
-Drain the sweetcorn (see ingredients).
+Drain the sweetcorn (see ingredients list).

-While the beef is browning, spread the mini flour tortillas over two oven trays lined with baking paper.
-Using a fork, poke a few holes in the tortillas to stop them puffing up as they cook, then lightly spray or brush with olive oil and season with salt and pepper.
-Bake the tortillas until golden and crisp, 7-9 minutes.
+Spread the mini flour tortillas over an oven tray lined with baking paper.
+Using a fork, poke a few holes in the tortillas to stop them puffing up as they cook, then lightly spray or brush with olive oil.
+Bake the tortillas until golden and crisp, 6-8 minutes.

-TIP: Check on them and leave them in a little longer if they aren't ready yet.
-You want them to be golden and crisp but not burnt!
+TIP: Keep an eye on them, you want them golden and crisp but not burnt!
 TIP: If you want to serve as tacos instead, no need to bake the tortillas!

 Bring everything to the table to serve.
 Build your tostadas by placing a helping of the beef chilli on top of a tortilla.
-Top with the shredded Cheddar cheese and some Greek-style yoghurt.
-Garnish with the tomato salsa.
+Top with a spoonful of cucumber salsa and a dollop of sour cream.